simphotonics/node/README.md

 SD nodes make composing HTML documents easier by removing the need for structured text and enabling reuse of HTML nodes.
 Most web sites use a fixed page layout that is then filled with the page content: text, anchors, images, etc. The section [web page template](#web-page-template) shows how to use SD nodes to create a simple two column empty web page prototype.

 Simphotonics Dom also includes a rudimentary HTML parser, a DTD parser, and a Node Renderer.
-For more information visit [SD Parser](https://github.com/simphotonics/dom/tree/master/src/Parser)
+For more information visit [https://github.com/simphotonics/dom/tree/master/src/Parser](https://github.com/simphotonics/dom/tree/master/src/Parser).
 ## Installation

 From a terminal issue the command: